Saiprakashreddy14/snipPy-tripPy/README.md

 # python
-this is a repositry where i upload my simple python solutions

-all files are  based on python 3.6
+This is a repositry where i upload my simple python solutions All files are  based on python 3.6
 ### Contents
   1.Roman to Numeric Converter:

     Converts the roman to numeric and vice-versa